-Woods was traveling northbound on Hawthorne Boulevard when he crashed his car in a single vehicle roll-over traffic collision.
-The initial statement from Los Angeles County Sheriffs said that the "jaws of life" were used to free Woods from the wreck, but the LA fire captain clarified that hand tools were used.
+Woods was traveling northbound on Hawthorne Boulevard when he crashed his care in a single vehicle roll-over traffic collision.

 MSNBC also had footage of the car after the wreck.